Venture Capital Germany

 Online fashion platform Zalando is also another top German startup.
 Currently operating in 17 countries, the company raised €467.7M in eight rounds of funding.
 They raised €605M since their 2014 IPO.

 Coach-hub, for one, raised over €18.9 million in capital investment.
 It was founded in 2018 and offers mobile personalized coaching for employees at various career levels.
 The company offers a pool of top coaches and professional mobile coaching sessions done through web and smartphone communication.

 Medloop is another start-up seeing high levels of interest.
 Founded in 2018 the company focuses on self-service features for medical patients who want a more independent health care management.
 The service allows users to independently communicate with doctors, as well as an integrated system for medical information management and communication.
 The company secured VC investment amounting to €6 million at the start of 2020.

-Despite the pandemic, German start-ups are weathering the storm in a better way than their European counterparts.
+Despite the pandemic, German start-ups are weathering the storm better than their European counterparts.
 Mobility is a sector seeing surging VC interest, particularly individual mobile devices that allow users to avoid crowded public transportation.
-TIER, a micro-mobility start-up offering electric scooters to urban dwellers is a prime example.
+TIER, a micro-mobility start-up offering electronic scooters to urban dwellers is a prime example.

-Infarm is also start-up aiming to revolutionize urban farming with their modular vertical farms that can be assembled and operated anywhere, from restaurants to shopping centers and schools.
-The company raised $100m series B in 2019 and another $170m in 2020.
+Infarm is another start-up aiming to revolutionalize urban farming with their modular vertical farms that can be assembled and operated anywhere.
+From restaurants to shopping centers and schools.
+The company raised $100M in a Series B round in 2019 and another $170M in 2020.
 It also has deals with Amazon Fresh and big supermarkets like Casino and Auchan, with expansion talks in the US and the UK.

 Top Start-up Cities in Germany